PNNL-Comp-Mass-Spec/MTDB-Creator/Readme.txt

 The MTDBCreator will read a series of Peptide Hit Result Processor (PHRP) output files from X!Tandem or Sequest search results, align the data, then create a standalone SQLite database compatible with MultiAlign.
-For an example please see the exampleDatabase.db3 file installed with the program (typically at C:\Program Files (x86)\MTDBCreator\)  For more information on PHRP, see http://omics.pnl.gov/software/PeptideHitResultsProcessor.php
+For an example please see the Example_Database.db3 file installed with the program (typically at C:\Program Files (x86)\MTDBCreator\)  For more information on PHRP, see http://omics.pnl.gov/software/PeptideHitResultsProcessor.php

 == Details ==

 Run the program, then click "Start Analysis".
-Next click the appropriate button to select the PSM search results to process.
+Next click the appropriate button to select the PSM search results to load.
 For X!Tandem, you choose the _xt.txt files (created by PHRP).
 For SEQUEST choose the _syn.txt files.

 Next, click "OK" and you will see a list of your datasets.
 At this point you can double click each dataset in the list and the data for that dataset will be loaded and regressed against the Predicted NET scale.
-Alternatively, just click "Create Database" and the program will process all of your datasets.
+However, there is no need to manually click each dataset.
+Instead, just click "Create Database" and the program will process all of your datasets to create an in-memory database.
-Once processing is complete, click "Save Database" to create a new SqLite file.
+Once processing is complete, click "Save Database" to save a new SqLite file to disk.

 == Example Data ==